b-geo/DEC-P2/README.md

 - Snowflake
 - Docker

+## My Implementation

+### PostgreSQL and pgAdmin
+The PostgreSQL server for this project is set up via AWS's RDS.
+Once this has been done, pgAdmin is used to connect to the PostgreSQL server and the `dvd_rental.tar` is used to restore the DVD Rental database on the server.

 ### PostgreSL
-THe PostgreSQL server for this project is set up via AWS's RDS.
+Airbyte Cloud orchestrates the .
 Once this has been done, pgAdmin is used to connect to the PostgreSQL server and the `dvd_rental.tar` is used to restore the DVD Rental database on the server.

 ## Solution architecture